Aid workers see humanitarian crisis as Rohingya flee to Bangladesh

 In Chittagong, Bangladesh, James Gomes, regional director of Caritas, the Church's charitable agency, expressed concern over the Rohingya crisis.

-"The situation is so pathetic -- people living under an open sky, without food, clothes and medicines, getting wet in the rain," Gomes told ucanews.com in mid-September.
-He predicted an epidemic due to unhealthy conditions if people did not get help soon.
+"The situation is so pathetic — people living under an open sky, without food, clothes and medicines, getting wet in the rain," Gomes told ucanews.com in mid-September.
+He predicted an epidemic due to unhealthy conditions if people don't get help soon.

 Caritas is planning to distribute food and other essentials to the Rohingya and will begin delivering it once donors secure necessary funds, he added.